 Gilbert syndrome is a common disorder passed down through families.
-It affects the way bilirubin is processed by the liver, and causes the skin to take on a yellow color (jaundice).
+It affects the way bilirubin is processed by the liver, and may cause the skin to take on a yellow color (jaundice) at times.

 Symptoms may include:

 - Yellowing of the skin and whites of the eyes (mild jaundice)

 In people with Gilbert syndrome, jaundice most often appears during times of exertion, stress, and infection, or when they do not eat.

 Exams and Tests

 A blood test for bilirubin shows changes that occur with Gilbert syndrome.
 The total bilirubin level is mildly elevated, with most being unconjugated bilirubin.
 Most often the total level is less than 2 mg/dL, and the conjugated bilirubin level is normal.